dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ```

 ## Specifying the `JsonSerializerOptions` instance
 The `JsonSerializerOptions` instance needs to be specified in order for any run-time added custom converters to be found, to support `PropertyNameCaseInsensitive` for property lookup, and other options such as `NumberHandling`.
+Since the explicit and implicit cast operators do not support passing the the options, having them available in the root node is necessary.

 It is cumbersome and error-prone to specify the options instance for every new element or property.
 Consider the verbose syntax:
 ```cs